-When it comes to bedding, I’ve stuck with the same product for most of my life: a plain white cotton duvet cover and pillowcase set.
+When it comes to bedding, I’ve stuck with the same product for most of my life: plain white sheets and pillowcases.
 They’re easy to wash, easy to bleach when stained, and, for the most part, forgettable.
 For a long time, I was okay with that, because at least forgettable meant that there were no problems that I would remember!

 However, after learning about the harmful effects of the cotton industry on the environment, I wanted to make a change with my next set of bedding.
 Eucalypso was the obvious choice, as it sells the highest rated bedding made from eucalyptus, known to be a low impact fiber.

-Breaking my lifelong habit, I decided to give Eucalypso’s duvet cover and pillowcase set a try.
+Breaking my lifelong habit, I decided to give Eucalypso’s Classic Sheet Set a try.

 Created in New York City, Eucalypso makes bedding from innovative eucalyptus fabric that’s soft, breathable, and sustainable.
 All products are made using a small batch, closed loop system, free of chemicals and synthetics.
 The company’s fabric is naturally antibacterial and hypoallergenic, creating cooler nights and less laundry during the day.